xabb/anab/INSTALL.md

-A.N.a.B. is a collaborative audio annotation tool that can be used for different purposes : transcription, translation, comments on music, story telling, ...
+A.N.a.B. is a collaborative audio annotation tool that can be used for different purposes : transcription, comments on music, story telling, ...

 Notes can include images and links to make reference to some other ressources and enrich the audio archives.